 The sun was just about to set when I entered the old town of Bratislava via the "UFO bridge".
-Watching the sun going down behind Bratislava Castle and the evening sky was colored in purple.
+The sun slowly set behind Bratislava Castle and the evening sky was colored in purple.
 It created a peaceful and welcoming atmosphere which made me excited to explore this city.

-If you enjoy reading this blog then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
+If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
 Thank you!

 Click here if you want to take a look at my equipment.

-Click here to find out more about the author.
+Click here to find out more about Chris.